xxLestadxx/Dissertation/README.md

 - Am I my public key only or I will be able to do more things in the system (add a participant, enter as the participant in the network)
 - can somebody impersonate me by other means than stealing my ID
 - procedure  for solving conflicts with the data
-- Public/private key on top of the system ? yes no why ?
+- Public/private key on top of the system ? yes, no why ?
 - Let a participant to enter only if it's being approved by the admin or being approved by the majority of the people
 - __MODEL OF TRUST__ - what defines my identity and how it is achieved.
 - how the public key and the participant are connected.
 - verifying that the person has the document
 ---
 - running a script for the REST API ?
 ---